Skip to content

 Common Tags

-Common tags are now automatically added to all Meters.
+A few local environment common tags are now automatically added to all Meters.
 Their values are read from the environment variables.

 Tag Environment Variable